At 50 years, Ron Willard Sr. looks back on his life, legacy and the SML he helped build

 “I thought, Smith Mountain Lake is wide open for this,” Willard said.
 He then began visiting other area lakes between construction jobs to get a better idea of what come be done at Smith Mountain Lake.

 Following a two-year stint working for Frye Construction in Roanoke, Willard decided to finally set out on his own in 1973.
-He started Willard Construction, building several homes and businesses in Roanoke City, Roanoke County, Bedford County and Botetourt County in those early days.
+He started Willard Construction, building several homes and businesses in Roanoke, Roanoke County, Bedford County and Botetourt County in those early days.

 Willard said he started Willard Construction with $30,000 as well as a $30,000 line of credit from the bank.
 “I always seemed to have it on the line,” he said of those early days running is company.
 “None of those days were easy.”